 Fall is a time of bright colors, cooler weather, apples, pumpkins, and harvest.
-There are so many wonderful children’s books about fall that celebrate all of the beauty and tradition of the harvest season.
-This list of fall books for kids explores the sights, sounds, and tastes of the autumn season.
+There are so many wonderful childrens books about fall that celebrate all of the beauty and tradition of the harvest season.
+This list of fall books for preschoolers, toddlers, and kindergartners help explore the sights, sounds, and tastes of the autumn season.

 Fall Books for Preschoolers